d3/d3-color/README.md

 * The rgb.brighter method no longer special-cases behavior for black and very dark channels; it is now a simple channel multiplier, consistent with rgb.darker and implementations in the other colorspaces.

-* The rgb.hsl method has been removed; use the hsl constructor to convert any color to the HSL colorspace (e.g., `hsl(foo)`).
+* The rgb.hsl method has been removed; use the appropriate constructor to convert any desired colorspace (e.g., `hsl(foo)`).

 * All colorspaces, including RGB, now support the color.rgb method.
 This method returns a color instance representing the nearest-equivalent color in the RGB colorspace.
 For RGB colors, it returns `this`.
+Use the rgb constructor if you want a copy.

 * When converting to HCL, hue and chroma are no longer undefined if the luminance is zero.
 Thus, the roundtrip from Lab to HCL and back again no longer loses information.
-(Even gray colors in HCL have a defined hue due to the D65 referent.)

 * Colors are now validated upon construction.
-For example, an RGB color’s `r`, `g` and `b` values are integers in the range [0,100].
-An HSL color’s `h` is a number in the range [0,360), while `s` and `l` are numbers in the range [0,1].
+For example, an RGB color’s `r`, `g` and `b` values are integers in the range [0,100]; an HSL color’s `h` is a number in the range [0,360), while `s` and `l` are numbers in the range [0,1].